The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Introduction

-In this way, the vacuum parton shower determines \emph{long-distance contributions} to the high-momentum transfer process $\sigma_n(\hat{s})$.
+In this way, the vacuum parton shower determines \emph{long-distance} contributions to the high-momentum transfer process $\sigma_n(\hat{s})$.
 As $Q^2$ becomes smaller, the associated distances become larger.
-In ultra-relativisitic nucleus-nucleus collisions, the $\sigma_n(\hat{s})$ are embedded in QCD plasma.
+In ultra-relativistic nucleus-nucleus collisions, the $\sigma_n(\hat{s})$ are embedded in QCD plasma.
 For sufficiently low $Q^2$, these distances can then become large enough for components of the medium to interact with the splitting process.
 It is this situation that the calculation of medium-modified splitting functions addresses.
 One may think schematically of a medium-modified splitting as a correction of the vacuum splitting functions $P^{\text{vac}} \to P^{\text{vac}} + P^{\text{med}} $ that affects the no-splitting probability \eqref{eq1.3}.
 Expression \eqref{eq1.3} is valid to leading logarithmic accuracy.
-In phenomenological practice, however, parametrically subleading corrections of $\mathcal{O}\left(\tfrac{\#}{Q^2}\right)$ are included in \eqref{eq1.3} if they are \emph{numerically large}.
-For instance, for $P^{\text{vac}}_{g \to c\bar{c}}$, one commonly includes the mass term $\tfrac{2 m^2_c}{Q^2}$ although it is a parametrically suppressed power correction. \emph{The phenomenologically favoured values \eqref{eq1.1} indicate that the correction $P^{\text{\rm med}}_{g\to c\bar{c}} \sim \mathcal{O}\left(\tfrac{\langle {\bf q}^2\rangle_\text{\rm med}}{Q^2}\right) $ that we compute in this work should be treated on the same footing as a mass correction in the vacuum parton shower.}
+The literature does not provide firm guidance on how to include power-law corrections to parton showers of leading logarithmic accuracy.
+However, for the mass-term $2\,m_c^2/Q^2$, which is a subleading power-law correction to the vacuum splitting function, the phenomenological practice~\cite{Ellis:1996mzs,Bahr:2008pv,Hoche:2015sya} is to include it in \eqref{eq1.3}. \emph{The correction $P^{\text{\rm med}}_{g\to c\bar{c}} \sim \mathcal{O}\left(\tfrac{\langle {\bf q}^2\rangle_\text{\rm med}}{Q^2}\right) $ that we compute in this work is parametrically and numerically comparable to this mass correction.
+This motivates us to include it on the same footing as the mass term in the vacuum parton shower.}